 Cache, a site-specific public artwork for the Beverly Powder House (1809)

 This program is supported in part by a grant from the Beverly Cultural Council, a local agency which is supported by the Mass Cultural Council, a state agency.
-Special thanks to Marjee Levine, the City of Beverly, Colleen and Chris Michaels, Emily Hutchings, Darlene Wynne, Montserrat College of Art, Historic Beverly, and my neighbors on Prospect Hill.
+Special thanks to Marjee Levine and the City of Beverly Planning Department.

 cache (n. \ ‘kash \)